mobius-network/mobius-client-ruby/README.md

 ### Explanation

 After the user completes the authentication process they have a token T. They now pass it to the application to "login" which tells the application which Mobius account to withdraw MOBI from (the user public key) when a payment is needed.
 For a web application the token is generally passed in via a `token` request parameter.
-Upon opening the website/loading the application it checks that the token is valid (within time bounds etc) and the account in the token has added the app as a signer so it can withraw MOBI from it.
+Upon opening the website/loading the application it checks that the token is valid (within time bounds etc) and the account in the token has added the app as a signer so it can withdraw MOBI from it.

 See demo at: